 We recommend the POREfessional Face Primer from Benefit Cosmetics and the Pore Filler from NYX.

-When you’re looking for a foundation to conceal large pores, it’s best to avoid dewy and illuminating formulas or the ones that leave you with a matte finish.
+I know you are thinking of how to conceal large pores.
+It’s best to avoid dewy and illuminating formulas or the ones that leave you with a matte finish.
 Look for products that give you a “silky,” “natural,” “satin,” “flawless,” or an “HD” finish.
 These work to camouflage pores and don’t feel heavy on the skin.

-You can try Make Up For Ever’s HD Invisible Cover Foundation, which offers great coverage and blends easily into the skin.
+You can try Make Up For Ever’s HD Invisible Cover Foundation, which is the best makeup to cover large pores as it offers great coverage and blends easily into the skin.

 3. Finishing Powder